packit/dist-git-to-source-git/README.md

 ```

 It's also possible to invoke a single case (package), the example below also
-shows how to change the container engine (don't forget to build the image
+shows how to change the container engine (don't forget to build the image first
-properly `CONTAINER_ENGINE='sudo podman' make build`):
+`CONTAINER_ENGINE='sudo podman' make build`):

 ```
 $ CONTAINER_ENGINE='sudo podman' pytest-3 'tests/test_convert.py::test_conversions[rpm-c8s]'